NDE and Proposed Weld Overlay Procedure to Repair Shaft

 After reviewing the NDE results and determining the material of the shaft, we recommended to rebuild the shaft using a weld overlay method called Submerged Arc Welding (SAW).
 This is a mature, proven technology which has been employed frequently to repair both high speed rotors and low speed shafts.
 Part of this recommendation included further machining as described above to clean up the “near surface” inclusions prior to the weld overlay.
 In addition to supervising the SAW procedure, we performed a fracture mechanics analysis to determine the expected life of the shaft.

-O’Donnell Consulting Engineers Performs Weld Troubleshooting / Consulting on Equipment including Shafts, Vessels, Piping and Heat Exchangers.
+O’Donnell Consulting Engineers Performs Weld Troubleshooting / Consulting on Equipment including Shafts, Vessels, Piping and Heat Exchanger

 Related Projects